maestrano/impac-angular/DEVELOPER.md

 #### Gulp tasks

-- `gulp serve` will spin up a server, wiredep `workspace/index.html`, run a `gulp build`, and start a watch that will trigger build when any  `workspace/` or `src/` files change.
+- `gulp` or `gulp serve` will spin up a server, wiredep `workspace/index.html`, run a `gulp build`, and start a watch that will trigger build when any  `workspace/` or `src/` files change.
 - `gulp serve:noreload` do the same as above, but without the watch task.
 - `gulp build` will build all `/dist` files.
+- `gulp build:dist` will run a `gulp clean` first, then build all `/dist` files, ensure only the current src files are included in dist (especially relevant for images).
 - `gulp workspace` will inject all dependencies with wiredep, and run a `gulp build`.
 - `gulp test` will run unit-tests on `dist/impac-angular.js` and `dist/impac-angular.min.js`